 - Make sure to add family birthdays and anniversaries too.

-Structuring your schedule and your ‘to do’ list will de-clutter your brain and bring a sense of order and purpose to your days.
+Structuring your schedule and ‘to do’ list will de-clutter your brain and bring a sense of order and purpose to your day.

 Responsibility is a character quality that will benefit your child for the rest of their life.

-One important method of building personal responsibility into your child's life is to give them chores.
-Make them age appropriate and help them to be responsible in completing them.
-It is your job Mom ... no one can do it better than you.
+One important method of building personal responsibility, in your child's life, is to give them chores.
+Make them age appropriate and help them to be responsible to complete them.
+It is your job Mom, no one can do it better than you.

-- The first thing to do is plan a time to sit down with your children and make a list of chores together.
+- Plan a time to sit down with your children to list chores together.

-- Ask for the kids input ... this will make them feel part of the process and to buy into the idea.
+- Ask for your kids' input, this will make them feel part of the process.

-- When your chart is finished, display it in a place the child can easily reach so they can check off each chore when it is completed.
+- When your chart is finished, display it in a place the child can easily reach.
+Allow them to check off each chore as completed.